~ museum quality, handcrafted, custom-built wooden model ships ~

 On July 22, 2008 it was reported that the DDG-1000 Zumwalt Class will be discontinued after the first two units are completed.
 But on August 21, 2008 it was revealed that negotiations between Congress and the United States Navy had led to reinstated funding for a third DDG-1000 Class vessel.
 The move came only a month after the Navy announced it would cap the Zumwalt program at two ships.
 The Senate had authorized $2.6 billion in funding for a third ship, while the House of Representatives had eliminated the money from its version of the defense appropriations bill.

 In this context the status of the CG(X) Next Generation Cruiser (which was to have been a missile-defense variant of the DDG-1000) and the CGN(X) Nuclear Guided Missile Cruiser remains unclear.
-It also raises larger questions about the viability of STOM (Ship-to-Objective Maneuver) OMFTS (Operational Maneuver from the Sea) along with the host of other programs that have been justified under these doctrinal constructs.DDG-1000 should commission in the year 2013 and serve until 2053.
+It also raises larger questions about the viability of STOM (Ship-to-Objective Maneuver) OMFTS (Operational Maneuver from the Sea) along with the host of other programs that have been justified under these doctrinal constructs.DDG-1000 will commission October 15, 2016 and serve until 2056.
 DDG-1001 should commission a year later.